chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 subflow packet arrival.
 The union of packet DSNs across subflows should yield a contiguous packet number sequence.

-- TLS ((CITE)): Prior to TLS 1.3, significant information is exposed during TLS handshakes, including: session identifiers (or re-used PSK identifiers in TLS 1.3), timestamps, random nonces, supported ciphersuites, certificates, and extensions.
+- TLS {{RFC5246}}: Prior to TLS 1.3, significant information is exposed during TLS handshakes, including: session identifiers (or re-used PSK identifiers in TLS 1.3), timestamps, random nonces, supported ciphersuites, certificates, and extensions.
 Many of these are common across all TLS clients -- specifically, ciphersuites, nonces, and timestamps.
 However, others may persist across active sessions, including: session identifiers (in TLS 1.2 and earlier versions) and re-used PSK identifiers (in TLS 1.3).
 Without rotation, these re-used identifers are sticky.

-- DTLS ((CITE)): Datagram TLS is a slightly modified variant of TLS aimed to run over datagram protocols such as UDP.
+- DTLS {{RFC6347}}: Datagram TLS is a slightly modified variant of TLS aimed to run over datagram protocols such as UDP.
 In addition to identifiers exposed via TLS, DTLS adds cookie-based denial-of-service countermeasures.
 Servers issue stateless cookies to clients during a handshake, which must be replayed in cleartext by clients to prove ownership of its IP address.
 (This is similar to TFO cookies described above.)
-Additionally, DTLS 1.3 ((CITE)) is considering support of a static connection identifier (CID), which permits client address mobility.
+Additionally, DTLS is considering support of a static connection identifier (CID) {{I-D.ietf-tls-dtls-connection-id}}, which permits client address mobility.
 CIDs are specifically designed to not change across addresses.

-- QUIC ((CITE)): QUIC is another secure transport protocol originally developed by Google and now being standardized by the IETF.
-IETF-QUIC ((CITE)) uses TLS 1.3 for its handshake.
+- QUIC {{I-D.ietf-quic-transport}}: QUIC is another secure transport protocol originally developed by Google and now being standardized by the IETF.
+IETF-QUIC {{I-D.ietf-quic-transport}} uses TLS 1.3 for its handshake.
 In addition to identifiers exposed by TLS 1.3, QUIC has its own connection identifier (CID) used to permit address mobility.

 <!-- SCTP: multihome (IP sending addresses in INIT chunks, this is not a mandatory parameter as per RFC4960), Initiate tag (used across multiple addresses), Address Families -->